 3. When charging batteries, the vent caps must be kept in place to avoid electrolyte spray.
 Care must be taken to assure that vent caps are open (clean) and functioning.
-The battery (or compartment) cover(s) must be open to dissipate heat and gas.

 If batteries discharge rapidly during normal operation or do not charge to the correct specifications, contact a qualified battery service technician to check the battery for you.
 Do not add electrolyte or attempt to service the battery.